strongloop/strongloop.com2/_posts/2018-11-01-lb4-repository.md

 ## Interactive prompts

-If you specify an invalid **Datasource** or **Model** or simply you don't specify any from the command line, **CLI** will prompt will guide you through interactive prompts.
+If you specify an invalid **Datasource** or **Model** or simply you don't specify any from the command line, **CLI** will prompt and guide you through interactive prompts.
 Let's run the following command:

 ```sh
 lb4 repository
 ```

-**CLI** will read the `src/models` and `src/datasources` directories, and then will present you the option to select the Datasource and then the model(s) that you want a repository to be generated.
+**CLI** will read the `src/models` and `src/datasources` directories, and then will present you the option to select the Datasource and then the model(s) that you want a repository to be generated for.

 ### Select a DataSource